2005 Atlantic hurricane season: Hurricane Cindy

-A tropical depression formed on July 3 in the western Caribbean Sea from a tropical wave that moved off Africa nine days prior.
-The depression crossed the Yucatán Peninsula and dropped rainfall, reaching 71 mm in Cancún.
-The system entered the Gulf of Mexico, strengthening into Tropical Storm Cindy early on July 5.
-Cindy intensified further into a minimal hurricane early on July 6, with peak winds of 75 mph.
-The hurricane struck southeastern Louisiana and later southern Mississippi.
+A tropical depression formed on July 3 in the western Caribbean Sea, and crossed the Yucatán Peninsula into the Gulf of Mexico.
+It strengthened into Tropical Storm Cindy early on July 5, and attained hurricane status a day later, with peak winds of 75 mph (120 km/h).
+Early on July 6, Cindy struck southeastern Louisiana, and after weakening over land, hit southern Mississippi as a tropical storm.
 Cindy continued across the southeastern United States and transitioned into an extratropical cyclone on July 7 over The Carolinas; it eventually dissipated over the Gulf of St. Lawrence on July 12.

 Across the United States, the hurricane caused $320 million in damage and three fatalities – one in Georgia from flooding, and two in Maryland from a car crash.
 Across Louisiana, the hurricane left 280,000 people without power.
 Rainfall in the United States peaked at 9.50 in in Saint Bernard, Louisiana.
 Cindy spawned a large tornado outbreak, including an F2 tornado near Hampton, Georgia, that caused over $40 million in damage at the Atlanta Motor Speedway alone.
-The same tornado inflicted severe damage to 11 planes and 5 vintage helicopters at Tara Field and impacted hundreds of homes to some degree.
+The same tornado damaged planes and helicopters at Tara Field, as well as hundreds of homes.